trvsmtchll/aviatrix-terraform-consul-webinar/README.md

 # Aviatrix Vagrant Build

 ## Overview
-This repo will deploy an ubuntu 18.04 machine using Vagrant with the latest AWS, Azure, and Google Cloud SDK.
-Terraform 12.29 will also be installed.
+This repo will deploy an ubuntu 18.04 machine using Vagrant with the latest AWS, Azure, Google Cloud SDK, and Terraform 12.29.
 The repo also will create a shared services VPC in AWS and launch a metered Aviatrix controller into it.<br>

 ## Pre-requisites